Notice of Race

 7. PROGRAM

-7.1 The sports program shall take place as shown as follows:
+7.1 The sports program shall take place as shown in the following table:

 7.2 Three races are scheduled (except for the 12 m JI class, which will have up to six races scheduled), and no more than two races per day (three for the 12 m JI class) may be held.
-At least one race must be completed in order to receive the award of winner in the 17th PUIG VELA CLÀSSICA BARCELONA Regatta in each of the participating classes established.
+At least one race must be completed in order to receive the award of winner in the 18th Puig Vela Clàssica Barcelona Regatta in each of the participating classes established.

 8. COURSES